SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 echo "Conversion Completed.
 End Time: $(date)" >> "$log_file_name"
 ```

-Please copy this script to `/opt/puppetlabs/server/data/puppetserver/reports` with the name puppetReport.sh.
+Copy this script to `/opt/puppetlabs/server/data/puppetserver/reports` with the name `puppetReport.sh`.
 If Puppet is installed in a different location, copy the script to the correct path.

 Configure a cron job to trigger the python script using crontab.
 Frequency of this job can be set following the instructions from [here](https://www.python-engineer.com/posts/cron-jobs-for-python/#crontab).
 Here is the command which needs to be configured as part of cron to trigger the script:
 ```sh